-In Indian culture and society, a lot of the talk/news related to Mumbai mafia and gang violence/crime is mostly about the men — the ganglords, their aides, and their henchmen.
-Often, the only women we read of (or see in Bollywood movie versions) tend to be the virtuous, long-suffering wives or mothers, or the glamorous arm candy or objects of desire.
+In Indian culture and society, a lot of the talk and news related to Mumbai mafia and gang violence and crime is mostly about the men: the ganglords, their aides, and their henchmen.
+Often, the only women we read of (or see in Bollywood movie versions) tend to be the virtuous, long-suffering wives or mothers, or the glamorous arm candy, or objects of desire.
 Though Mumbai’s mafia men, the underworld, and organized crime have all been portrayed in movies over the decades, the cultural fascination truly took hold of the collective imagination with the 1998 movie, Satya, which was about a turf war between two Mumbai ganglords.

 So a book about the lesser-known mafia women is irresistible for the primary reason that the authors offer in their introduction:

 They are fascinating women because they push the boundaries of our dominant moral codes.

 S Hussain Zaidi is a well-credentialed investigative and crime journalist and has covered the Indian mafia for decades.
 A previous book by Zaidi, Black Friday, was made into a rather decent movie about the 1993 Bombay bomb blasts by another respected Bollywood director, Anurag Kashyap, and titled Black Friday.
 A later book, Mumbai Avengers, about the 2008 Mumbai blasts was adapted by director Kabir Khan into a not-very-good movie, Phantom.